 Dental bridges are one of the most common solutions for replacing one or more missing teeth.
-Unlike dental implants, bridges do not require a surgical procedure or a recovery time, making them better suited to meet some of our patient’s needs.
-Dental bridges are permanently affixed in your mouth so they allow you to eat all your favorite foods and give long-lasting results (generally more than a decade), but they don’t support your jawbone and won’t last a lifetime, as dental implants might.
+Unlike dental implants, bridges do not require a surgical procedure or a recovery time, making them a better solution for some of our patients.
+Dental bridges are permanently affixed in your mouth so they allow you to eat all your favorite foods and give long-lasting results (generally more than a decade).
+They do have limitations, though: they don’t support your jawbone and won’t last a lifetime, as dental implants might.

 If you would like to discuss your tooth replacement options with one of our Tarrytown cosmetic dentists, Dr. Wanda Mejia or Dr. George Sepiashvili, please call